Thomasporta/Steam-Data-Analysis/README.md

 ![view](SteamCards.PNG)

 The curve of adoption is quite dramatic and more than half of the games from 2013 to 2016 used Steam Trading Cards.
 A very successful launch if we've ever seen one.
 Whether that was due to coercing developers to use them, or simply that those developers loved the concept, it rose sharply post-launch.
 However, the fall was as hard as the launch, and the use of STC now sits at 6.5% for 2021.
 At this pace, the feature will die before 2025.
 Steam must act to revive it but how?
-Steam trading cards feel like a paradise for collectioners, but are there really that many Steam collectioners looking for digital cards?
+Steam trading cards feel like a paradise for collectors, but are there really that many Steam collectors looking for digital cards?
 Time is making an argument for STC merely being a gimmick.

 ### Steam VR
 VR has gone from an impossible dream to a reality.
 But what does that reality look like for VR games on Steam?
 Steam's VR storefront was released under the name SteamVR on April 4, 2016.
 Has it been the success that was expected?